vincentMunywoki/login-signup-react/README.md

 ## Features

 - **Toggle Between Login and Sign Up** Users can easily switch between the login and signup forms.
-- **Controlled Form Inputs**: Form fields are controlled by React state, ensuring that user input is captured and managed effectively.
+- **Controlled Form Inputs** Form fields are controlled by React state, ensuring that user input is captured and managed effectively.
-- **Validation**: Basic required field validation is implemented.
+- **Validation** Basic required field validation is implemented.

 ## Technologies Used